jamesmontemagno/InAppBillingPlugin/docs/PurchaseSubscription.md

         {
             //did not purchase
         }
-        else
+        else if(purchase.State == PurchaseState.Purchased)
         {
-             //purchased!
-             if(Device.RuntimePlatform == Device.Android)
-             {
-                // Must call AcknowledgePurchaseAsync else the purchase will be refunded }
-        }
+            var ack = await CrossInAppBilling.Current.FinalizeAndAcknowlegeAsync(purchase.TransactionIdentifier);

+            // Handle if acknowledge was successful or not }
     }
     catch (InAppBillingPurchaseException purchaseEx)